-On August 14, 2020, the U.S. Department of Education's (DoED's) revised regulations implementing Title IX went into effect (34 CFR 106).
+On August 14, 2020, the U.S. Department of Education's (DoED) revised regulations implementing Title IX went into effect (34 CFR 106).
 Grantees are advised that this action did not change NSF's Title IX regulations.
 NSF grantees also may be recipients of DoED funding and will have the responsibility to comply with both DoED's and NSF's Title IX regulations.
 In Title IX compliance activities involving grantees that fall under the jurisdiction of both NSF and DoED, NSF will determine whether the grantee is in compliance with NSF's Title IX regulations only.
-Grantees are advised that a determination by NSF that the grantee is in compliance or non-compliance with NSF Title IX regulations.
-Grantees with Title IX compliance obligations to DoED are encouraged to contact DoED's Office for Civil Rights if there are questions or concerns regarding compliance with ED's revised Title IX regulations.
+Grantees are advised that a determination by NSF that the grantee is in compliance or non-compliance with NSF Title IX regulations does not mean that the grantee is in compliance with DoED's Title IX regulations.
+Grantees with Title IX compliance obligations to DoED are encouraged to contact DoED's Office for Civil Rights if there are questions or concerns regarding compliance with DoED's revised Title IX regulations.

 NSF regulations implementing Title IX are found at 45 CFR §618.
-All NSF grantees who provide or operate educational programs as defined in 45 CFR 618.105 must comply with Title IX.
+All NSF grantees who provide or operate educational programs as defined in 45 CFR §618.105 must comply with Title IX.
 These regulations also apply to subrecipients and successors in interest who operate such educational programs.
-These regulations do not apply to contracts for commercially available materials and supplies, equipment or general support services.
+These regulations do not apply to contracts for commercially available materials and supplies, equipment, or general support services.